aainaaaaa/Food_Delivery_Data_Analysis/README.md

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Results/ Findings](#results-findings)
--

 ### Project Overview
 This data analysis project focuses on extracting insights from a food delivery company’s dataset.
 It involves database setup, data import, handling missing values, and addressing key business challenges through advanced SQL queries.

 ### Data Sources
-Sales Data: The primary dataset used for this analysis is the "car_sales.csv" file, which contains detailed information about each car sold.
+The dataset used for this analysis are:
+- `customers.csv` – Contains information about each customer.
+- `restaurants.csv` – Stores details about the restaurants.
+- `orders.csv` – Records detailed information on customer orders.
+- `riders.csv` – Includes key details about the riders.
+- `deliveries.csv` – Captures information about each delivery.

 ### Tools
 - PostgreSQL - Data Cleaning, Data Analysis, Creating reports